open-telemetry/opentelemetry-specification/specification/logs/api.md

 ### Implicit Context Injection

-When Context is implicitly available (e.g. in Java) it may be fetched by the log library extension synchronously for every `LogRecord` by calling the OpenTelemetry Context API and injecting the span context fields into the `LogRecord` before emitting it.
+When Context is implicitly available (e.g. in Java) the log library extension can rely on automatic context propagation by [obtaining a Logger](#get-a-logger) with `include_trace_context=true`.

-Some log libraries have mechanisms specifically tailored for injecting contextual information into log records.
-An example of such a mechanism is Log4j MDC.
-When available such mechanisms may be the preferable place to fetch the span context and inject it into the log records, since it usually allows fetching of the context to work correctly even when log records are emitted asynchronously (which otherwise can result in the incorrect implicit context being fetched.
+Some log libraries have mechanism specifically tailored for injecting contextual information into logs, such as MDC in Log4j.
+When available such mechanisms may be the preferable place to fetch the `TraceContext` and inject it into the `LogRecord`, since it usually allows fetching of the context to work correctly even when log records are emitted asynchronously which otherwise can result in the incorrect implicit context being fetched.

 TODO: clarify how works or doesn't work when the log statement call site and the log appender are executed on different threads.

-### Explicit Context
+### Explicit Context Injection

-In languages where the Context must be provided explicitly (e.g. Go) the end user must capture the context and explicitly pass it to the logging subsystem in order for trace context to be recorded in Log records.
+In languages where the Context must be provided explicitly (e.g. Go) the end user must capture the context and explicitly pass it to the logging subsystem in order for `TraceContext` to be recorded in `LogRecords`

 Support for OpenTelemetry for logging libraries in these languages typically can be implemented in the form of logger wrappers that can capture the context once,